 Student Wellness.
 As a student, you may experience a range of challenges that can interfere with learning, such as strained relationships, increased anxiety, substance use, feeling down, difficulty concentrating and/or lack of motivation.
 These mental health concerns or stressful events may diminish your academic performance and/or reduce your ability to participate in daily activities.
 CMU services are available, and treatment does work.
-You can learn more about confidential mental health services available on campus at the Counseling and Psychological Services: 412-268-2922.
+You can learn more about confidential mental health services available on campus at the Counseling and Psychological Services website.
+Support is always available (24/7) from Counseling and Psychological Services: 412-268-2922.

 Respect for Diversity.
-It is my intent that students from all diverse backgrounds and perspective be well served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength, and benefit.
+It is my intent that students from all diverse backgrounds and perspectives be well served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength, and benefit.
 It is my intent to present materials and activities that are respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
 Your suggestions are encouraged and appreciated.
 Please let me know if any of our class meetings conflict with your religious observations so that I can make alternate arrangements for you.